ABA Required Disclosures: Consumer Information Under ABA Standard 509

 |# of offers||354|

-Number of matrics, above, excludes transfer students and returning students counted in a previous year.
+Number of matriculants, above, excludes transfer students and returning students counted in a previous year.

 Tuition, Fees, Living Costs

 See tuition and other costs.
-Current Kansas and Missouri residents can attend Washburn Law at resident tuition rates.
+Current Kansas, Missouri, and Colorado residents can attend Washburn Law at resident tuition rates.
+Beginning fall 2014 Texas, Oklahoma, and Nebraska residents qualify for resident tuition rates.
 Residents of all other states can qualify for in-state tuition after only six months.
 (Washburn Law does not have a tuition guarantee program.)

 Financial Aid (Grants and Scholarships)